 Thanks to all of those who are generously supported these performances, especially Sir Cameron Mackintosh, who has granted the rights to perform LES MISÉRABLES School Edition along with practical and financial support and to Oxfam for the pop-up venue.

 Kim Leadbeater, Jo Cox’s sister

 Director Nick Evans has worked on some of the biggest shows of the decade – including Billy Elliot the Musical, the Jesus Christ Superstar stadium tour and the current international tour of Mary Poppins.

-Executive Producer and arts management consultant Donna Munday has most recently worked on such stellar shows as Harry Potter and the Cursed Child, Funny Girl starring Sheridan Smith, and Hamlet starring Benedict Cumberbatch.
+Executive Producer and arts management consultant Donna Munday has worked on such stellar shows as Harry Potter and the Cursed Child, Funny Girl starring Sheridan Smith, and Hamlet starring Benedict Cumberbatch.